The Top 10 Tax Audit Triggers

 In this case, it’s simply a matter of “follow the money.”
 Assuming any individual is as honest as the next, the IRS is likely to have a higher payoff by auditing returns of higher income people.
 While the overall audit rate is just over 1% of returns filed, a tax return showing over $200,000 of income has nearly a 4% chance of getting audited.

 A number of professions are looked at a bit more closely by the IRS, perhaps because they combine high income potential with an easy ability to accept cash.
-These include doctors, attorneys, auto dealers, cab & limo operators, and gas retail store owners.
-For all these professions, it’s a matter of keeping good records to show you’re not hiding income.
+For these professions, it’s a matter of keeping good records to show you’re not hiding income.

 4. Failing to Report Income

-If you are a W2 employee or receive income on 1099s as a contractor, the IRS gets notified of this income as well.
+If you are a W-2 employee or are a 1099 contractor, the IRS gets notified of this income as well.
 When these documents arrive in the mail, there’s no excuse for misplacing them, as the IRS has this data as well.
 If your reported income adds up to less than what the IRS shows you earned, an audit may follow.
 You may not receive a 1099 if the amount earned is under $600, so your total earnings may be higher than the IRS sees.
 But that’s OK, you need to report it anyway.

 The IRS regulations require “that a home office must be used regularly and exclusively for business and the limit tied to the income derived from the particular business.”
 The current Form 8829 is a 43-line exercise of one’s math skills and patience.
 For many people, the lack of a separate exclusive area disqualifies their home office deduction.